Searching for

 Constructive Land

-“Constructive Land” proposes to examine the future of the British landscape in the context of the climate crisis.
+“Constructive Land” examines the future of the British landscape in the context of the climate crisis.
 Our fertile landscape is constrained by pressures from farming, woodland, and housing, all of which need reimagining as we move into a postcarbon future.
 The research looks at the potential of agroforestry to develop arable farming alongside productive woodland and explores what materials and building systems can be drawn from a new model of regenerative land management.

 Paloma Gormley